Together with Sukhothai and Si Satchanalai, Kamphaeng Phet historical park was recognized by UNESCO as a world cultural heritage site in 1991.

 Wat Chang Rop is the most impressive temple in the Aranyik area.
 The remains of this ancient temple comprise the main chedi, the base of a large vihara, and a pond.

 The main chedi was built in the form of a bell.
-However, the uppermost part of it was completely destroyed.
+However, the uppermost part of it was destroyed.

 Wat Phra Non